Muhammad Moeen Wattoo

-Muhammad Moeen Wattoo (محمد معین وٹو; born 15 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
-Previously he was a member of the National Assembly from June 2013 to May 2018 and a member of the Provincial Assembly of Punjab from 2008 to 2013.
+Muhammad Moeen Wattoo (محمد معین وٹو; born 15 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023 and from June 2013 to May 2018.
+He was a member of the Provincial Assembly of Punjab from 2008 to 2013.

 Early life

 He was born on 15 September 1955.

 Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-147 (Okara-V) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-147 (Okara-V) in the 2002 Pakistani general election but was unsuccessful.
 He received 50,040 votes and lost the seat to Robina Shaheen Wattoo, a candidate of Pakistan Muslim League (J).

-He was elected to the Provincial Assembly of Punjab as an independent candidate from Constituency PP-193 (Okara-IX) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of Punjab as an independent candidate from Constituency PP-193 (Okara-IX) in the 2008 Pakistani general election.
 He received 41,498 votes and defeated Dewan Akhlaq Ahmad, a candidate of PML-Q. Following his successful election, he joined Pakistan Muslim League (N) (PML-N) in February 2008.